 - Start by tracking your cycle from your last period, using the app

-- Begin cycle syncing by implementing the suggestions for food, exercise and lifestyle.
+- Begin cycle syncing by implementing the suggestions for food, exercise and lifestyle from my plan.
 Even if your cycle is irregular, start in whatever phase the app says you’re in and follow it.
 Doing this will help balance your hormones, even if your body isn’t matching up yet, just stick with the recommendations.
 There won’t be major changes overnight but in 2-3 months, you should start to notice differences.
 There are specific programs you can purchase from Alisa, but I haven’t purchased these; I’m just using the book and app and her other resources and learning on my own.

-- Listen to this podcast for an overall view of the protocol (it’s so interesting and the first one I listened to!).
+- Listen to this podcast?for an overall view of the protocol (it’s so interesting and the first one I listened to!).

-- Watch her video about the birth control pill, micronutrient deficiencies and other birth control options and this video for Natural PMS Remedies (amongst so many other videos too!)
+- Watch her video about the birth control pill, micronutrient deficiencies?and other birth control options and this video for Natural PMS Remedies (amongst so many other videos too!)

 Why Should You Start?